eic/epic-prod/docs/RECO/24.10.1/index.md

             20GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:236
                 3to50deg , Sub-directory or File Count:302
-                45to135deg , Sub-directory or File Count:164
+                45to135deg , Sub-directory or File Count:438
-            2GeV , Sub-directory or File Count:1
+            2GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:45
+                45to135deg , Sub-directory or File Count:50
             40GeV , Sub-directory or File Count:1
                 3to50deg , Sub-directory or File Count:657
-            500MeV , Sub-directory or File Count:1
+            500MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:20
+                45to135deg , Sub-directory or File Count:21
-            5GeV , Sub-directory or File Count:1
+            5GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:97
+                45to135deg , Sub-directory or File Count:118
             60GeV , Sub-directory or File Count:1
                 3to50deg , Sub-directory or File Count:901
         proton , Sub-directory or File Count:8